katebulaeva/TA_scraper_and_analysis/README.md

 **Trip Advisor scraper & Analysis using Jupyter Notebook**

 This project is composed of 2 features:
-- The TA scraper, that gets automatically restaurants data for given cities, curate them and aggregate them all together to form a dataset
+- The TA scraper, that gets automatically restaurants data for given cities, curate them and aggregate them all together to form a dataset (Jupyte Notebook & Python files)
 - The Analysis Notebook

 **TA SCRAPER**